brigoste/CIRRUS/discretization/README.md

 N → α
 ```

-This allows the reconstruction to remain valid on nonuniform and non-orthogonal meshes rather than assuming a fixed `α = 0.5`.
+This allows the reconstruction to remain valid on nonuniform meshes rather than assuming a fixed `α = 0.5`.

-For a linear manufactured field, central reconstruction is exact within the tested interior-face configuration.

 ---

 ## `UpwindReconstruction`

-Upwind reconstruction selects the upstream cell based on the sign of the face convective flux `F`.
+Upwind reconstruction selects the upstream cell based on the sign of the physical face convective flux `F`.

 Conceptually: